HappySeaFox/sail/README.md

 See [EXAMPLES](EXAMPLES.md) for more.

-### 3. `deep diver` "I want to load this damn possibly miulti-paged image and have comprehensive control over selected plugins and output pixel formats"
+### 3. `deep diver` "I want to load this damn possibly multi-paged image and have comprehensive control over selected plugins and output pixel formats"

 See [EXAMPLES](EXAMPLES.md) for more.